 Three out of five millennials say that friendships with their co-workers make them happier at work.
 And in building friendships at work, they will be far more productive over longer shifts, and less likely to leave.

 So incorporate this into your training from day one.
 Play some icebreaker games during their orientation (it doesn’t matter if they’re cheesy!
 If anything they will bond over the silliness of it).
-Create opportunities for socializing, like after-work drinks, team kickball tournaments or scavenger hunts.
+Create opportunities for socializing, like after-work dinner, team kickball tournaments or scavenger hunts.

 Restaurants are competitive and stressful environments, so it’s in your best interests to foster a positive team culture.
 If your young workers view your restaurant as fun and friendly from the get-go, then they will be motivated to succeed at everything you teach them.